Article 153 of the Constitution of Malaysia: Meritocracy

 In 2003, Mahathir began stressing that Malays needed to abandon their "crutches," and implemented a policy of "meritocracy".
-However, this policy by and large streams Bumiputras into what is termed matriculation, as a prelude to university admission, whereby students take a course and later sit for a test set by the instructor.
-The non-Bumiputras generally sit for the Sijil Tinggi Pelajaran Malaysia (STPM) standardised examination to enter university.
-Although it is possible for non-Bumiputras to enter matriculation, and Bumiputras who prefer to take the STPM may do so, in practice, it is difficult for non-Bumiputras to gain entry into the matriculation stream.
+However, this policy by and large streams Bumiputra into what is termed matriculation, as a prelude to university admission, whereby students take a course and later sit for a test set by the instructor.
+The non-Bumiputra generally sit for the Sijil Tinggi Pelajaran Malaysia (STPM) standardised examination to enter university.
+Although it is possible for non-Bumiputra to enter matriculation, and Bumiputra who prefer to take the STPM may do so, in practice, it is difficult for non-Bumiputra to gain entry into the matriculation stream.

-The meritocracy policy itself came in for criticism from both sides of the political divide, with some quarters of UMNO calling it "discrimination," leading to an "uneven playing field," and asked for the restoration of the quota system that set the ratio of Bumiputra to non-Bumiputra students in public institutions at 55 to 45.
+The meritocracy policy itself was criticised from both sides of the political divide, with some parts of UMNO calling it "discrimination," leading to an "uneven playing field," and asked for the restoration of the quota system that set the ratio of Bumiputra to non-Bumiputra students in public institutions at 55 to 45.
 Others, however, branded meritocracy as a sham due to its division of students into the two different streams.

-In 2003, Mahathir was succeeded by Abdullah Ahmad Badawi, who, like his predecessor, warned the Malays that over-reliance on their privileges would be fatal.
+In 2003, Mahathir was succeeded by Abdullah Ahmad Badawi, who, like his predecessor, warned the Malays against over-relying on their privileges.
 "A continuing reliance on crutches will further enfeeble [the nation], and we may eventually end up in wheelchairs."
-However, within UMNO, some, such as Education Minister Hishamuddin bin Hussein - Hussein Onn's son, and UMNO Deputy Permanent Chairman Badruddin Amiruldin, appeared to disagree and in turn argued for the protection of Malay privileges.
+However, within UMNO, some, such as Education Minister Hishamuddin bin Hussein and UMNO Deputy Permanent Chairman Badruddin Amiruldin, appeared to disagree and in turn argued for the protection of Malay privileges.

 In 2005, several Malays, led by Hishamuddin at the UMNO Annual General Meeting (AGM) argued that the 30% equity target of the NEP had yet to be met and called on the government to restore the NEP as the New National Agenda (NNA).
-At the past year's AGM, Badruddin had warned questioning Article 153 and "Malay rights" would be akin to stirring up a hornet's nest, and declared, "Let no one from the other races ever question the rights of Malays on this land."
-The year before, UMNO Youth Information Chief Azmi Daim had also said, "In Malaysia, everybody knows that Malays are the masters of this land.
+At the 2004 AGM, Badruddin had warned that questioning Article 153 and "Malay rights" would be akin to stirring up a hornet's nest, and declared, "Let no one from the other races ever question the rights of Malays on this land."
+The year before, UMNO Youth Information Chief Azmi Daim had said, "In Malaysia, everybody knows that Malays are the masters of this land.
 We rule this country as provided for in the federal constitution.
 Any one who touches upon Malay affairs or criticizes Malays is [offending] our sensitivities."

-At the 2005 AGM, Hishamuddin brandished the traditional Malay dagger, the kris, while warning the non-Bumiputras not to attack Malay rights and "ketuanan Melayu" (translated variously as Malay supremacy or dominance).
+At the 2005 AGM, Hishamuddin brandished a kris (a traditional Malay dagger), while warning the non-Bumiputra not to attack Malay rights and "ketuanan Melayu" (translated variously as Malay supremacy or dominance).
 His action was applauded by the UMNO delegates.
 Then Higher Education Minister Shafie Salleh also stated that he would ensure the amount of new Malay students admitted would always exceed the old quotas set, and that UiTM would remain an all-Bumiputra institution.